kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 Your Enterprise File Storage service can expose multiple volumes, and supports a variety of protocols.
 Each volume is accessible only from a specific range of IPs.
 We will create a new EFS volume and make it accessible from your Kubernetes worker nodes.

-You can find more informations about our Entreprise File Storage product by clicking [here](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel).
+You can find more information about our Enterprise File Storage product by clicking [here](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel).

-Access the UI for OVHcloud Enterprise File Storage by clicking the `Storage and backups`{.action} then `Enterprise File Storage`{.action} menu in the [Bare Metal Cloud section of the OVHcloud Control Panel](/links/manager)
+Access the UI for OVHcloud Enterprise File Storage by clicking the `Storage and backups`{.action} then `Enterprise File Storage`{.action} menu in the [Bare Metal Cloud section of the OVHcloud Control Panel](/links/manager).

 Click your Enterprise File Storage service, then click the `Volumes`{.action} tab.
 Click the `Create a volume`{.action} button and create the new Enterprise File Storage volume with the following content: